songqiaoluckyvr/GameJam_Bingo/Docs/roadmap.md

 - [ ] Create basic folder structure

 ### Step 2: Login Scene UI
-**User Story**: As a player, I want to enter my name and connect to the game server so I can join a game.
+**User Story**: As a player, I want to enter my name and connect to the game server so I can access the lobby where I can see available rooms, create new ones, or join existing ones.

 **Acceptance Criteria**:
 - [ ] Create Login.uxml layout